julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   |     Unidata-Dockerfiles/ams2016/unicloud-2.sh
   `----

-  You are almost done. `ssh' into new Docker host with `docker-machine ssh <azure-host>'.
+  `ssh' into new Docker host with `docker-machine ssh <azure-host>'.
 See the section below about editing the `ldmfile.sh' to correctly handle logging.
 Run `~/git/Unidata-Dockerfiles/ams2016/unicloud-3.sh'.
-See section on checking what you have done.
+See the section on checking what you have done.

   [Download and install]